 Our Nominating and Corporate Governance Committee will consist of Messrs.
 Lefevre, Shum and Hendrickson, each of whom meets the requirements for independence under Nasdaq listing standards.
 Mr. Lefevre will be the chair of our Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee is responsible for, among other things:
+The Nominating and Corporate Governance Committee.